DeLand, Florida: History

-The City of DeLand was officially incorporated in 1882, and became the county seat of Volusia County in 1887.
+The community was officially incorporated as the City of DeLand in 1882, and became the county seat of Volusia County in 1887.
 It was the first city in Florida to have electricity.
 According to city officials, minutes of the first City Commission meeting in 1882 show the city decided to create a seal with the emblems of "Faith, Hope and Charity," namely a cross, an anchor and a heart.

 The city seal was briefly the object of a controversy in 2013, when the national group Americans United for Separation of Church and State sent the city a letter in which they argued that the seal unconstitutionally promotes Christianity, thus allegedly breaching the First Amendment Establishment Clause.
 The controversy faded after the city refused to change the seal.

 During the 1920s Florida Land Boom, fine examples of stucco Mediterranean Revival architecture by native architect Medwin Peek and others were constructed in DeLand.
 Many of these buildings have been handsomely restored, including the restored Athens Theatre.

 Since 1992, the city has hosted the DeLand Fall Festival of the Arts, a two-day event held annually in the historic downtown area on the weekend before Thanksgiving.
 As of 2009, the event has an annual attendance of more than 50,000 during the weekend.